Santa Paula Airport: Facilities and aircraft

+Santa Paula Airport and the city of Santa Paula, view to the north.

 Santa Paula Airport covers an area of 51 acres (21 ha) at an elevation of 250 feet (76 m) above mean sea level.
 It has one runway designated 4/22 with an asphalt surface measuring 2,665×60 feet (812×18 m); it also one helipad designated H1 which is 60×60 feet (18×18 m).

 The airport is a non-towered facility handling approximately 97,000 arrivals and/or departures a year, and is home to over 309 individual aircraft.

 For the 12-month period ending November 6, 2023, the airport had 97,000 general aviation aircraft operations, an average of 266 per day.
 At that time there were 309 aircraft based at this airport: 295 single-engine, 6 multi-engine, 4 helicopter, 2 glider, and 2 ultralight.

 The airport is used for training flights by pilots around Southern and Central California, due to the unique operating environment, short field and challenging terrain.
 Much of the original 1930s-era facilities still exist and are used today, giving the airport a very authentic representation of the interwar years.
 As a result of the airport's history and theme, many vintage aircraft owners have long sought hangar space at the airport's limited facilities for use and display.